The switch is mounted on the top of the pivot bolt secured with a washer and circlip (7 & 8 on the diagram below).

 The side stand mounting or pivot point is manufactured to a very loose tolerance which allows too much lateral play in the stand.
 The result is that the machine leans too far when placed on the stand and the bush in the pivot can kink and seize eventually wearing into the stand making it harder to extend or retract.

-The symptom is the stand feels "sticky" when extending or retracting the stand.
-Adding to the slop, the pivot bolt is threaded under the pivot bush, accelerating wear of the pivot bolt.
+The symptom is the stand is "sticky" when extending or retracting the stand.
+Adding to the slop, the pivot bolt is threaded under the pivot bush, accelerating pivot bolt.

 The solution is simple.